frostealth/Kronika/README.md

 $datetime = $datetime->with(Hour::of(18))->with(Minute::of(30));
 echo $datetime->format(\DateTimeInterface::ATOM);  // '2025-12-31T18:30:00+00:00'
 // changing the time-zone doesn't shift the time,
-// to shift the time use "shiftTimezone()" method echo $datetime->with(new \DateTimeZone('+01:00'))
+// to shift the time use "shift()" method echo $datetime->with(new \DateTimeZone('+01:00'))
               ->format(\DateTimeInterface::ATOM);  // '2025-12-31T18:30:00+01:00